 Iglesia y El Fuerte de Santa Bárbara / Church and Fort of Santa Barbara

-The Iglesia and Fuerte of Santa Barbara is one of the oldest churches with a fort built in the colonial period and is a UNESCO World Historical Site.
-The church and fort were built separately.
+The Iglesia and Fuerte of Santa Barbara is one of the oldest churches built within a fort in the colonial period.
+It is a UNESCO World Historical Site.
+The church and fort were originally built separately.
 The church was constructed in 1537 and the fort was built later because the location was very strategic for the protection of the city of Santo Domingo.

 The church is a single long building with five distinct sections, as can be seen from the outside of the building.
 The original church building was made of royal palm.
 Later, in 1537, it was rebuilt in stone.
 The blocks were quarried from this very site as were the stone blocks for many monuments and buildings of the era.